ZionHost/ZionHostDNS/README.md

-# DjangoPowerDNS
+# ZionHostDNS

-DjangoPowerDNS is a new PowerDNS webinterface written in Python and powered by Django.
+ZionHostDNS is a new PowerDNS webinterface written in Python and powered by Django.

 ## Features